-The Credit Corporation Group operates in a highly regulated environment.
-While Credit Corporation is not a regulated entity itself, our finance subsidiaries are regulated and supervised as finance and authorised deposit-taking institutions by various Pacific regulatory and supervisory bodies (including Central Banks) in the jurisdictions in which we operate.
+CCP operates in a highly regulated environment.
+While CCP is not a regulated entity itself, our finance subsidiaries are regulated and supervised as finance and authorised deposit-taking institutions by various Pacific regulatory and supervisory bodies (including Central Banks) in the jurisdictions in which we operate.

-Accordingly, the Credit Corporation Group must comply with strict regulatory requirements in respect of governance, capital, liquidity, risk management, conduct, financial crime and systems and controls, among other things.
+Accordingly, CCP must comply with strict regulatory requirements in respect of governance, capital, liquidity, risk management, conduct, financial crime and systems and controls, among other things.

-As Credit Corporation is listed on PNGX, it must also comply with the PNGX Listing Rules.
+As CCP is listed on PNGX, it must comply with the PNGX Listing Rules.

 Risk Management Structure

-Credit Corporation has a conservative yet consistent approach to risk, which has seen us deliver sustained long-term growth by protecting our capital to lend responsibly and support our business growth.
+CCP has a conservative yet consistent approach to risk, which has seen us deliver sustained long-term growth by protecting our capital, to lend responsibly and support our business growth.

-All of our employees are responsible for the management of risk, with the ultimate accountability residing with the Board.
+All our employees are responsible for the management of risk, with the ultimate accountability residing with the Board.
 Our risk culture is developing and will be embedded through clear and consistent communication and appropriate training for all employees.
-A comprehensive risk management framework that is under continuing development, is applied throughout the Group, and is reinforced with our values and code of conduct.
-Our risk management structure is central to our strategy and was bolstered by the appointment our first dedicated Group Chief Risk Officer in 2019.

 1. THE BOARD STRUCTURE AND ROLE

 The Board of Directors has ultimate responsibility for the success of the Group, is charged with delivering sustainable financial performance and long-term shareholder value, and is responsible for the overall direction, supervision and control of the Group and its management.